AbdelouahabMoubane/Computational-Intelligence/lab9/lab9_README.md

-The based structure of the code is done with collaboration with Edoardo Vay 316737.
+The based structure of the code is done in collaboration with Edoardo Vay 316737.